Director: Robert Douglas

 Writers: Bob Duncan and Wanda Duncan

 Cast: Guy Williams, June Lockhart, Mark Goddard, Marta Kristen, Billy Mumy, Angela Cartwright, Jonathan Harris, Walter Burke, Fritz Feld, Larry Dean, Tiger Joe Marsh, and Dawson Palmer

 Production #: 9518

 While roaming the alien toy shop, Will and Dr. Smith discover a door that leads to Earth.
-Instead of immediately prying open the door (concealed only by a half-dozen planks) and jumping through it, Dr. Smith takes an inordinate amount of time to admire a glimpse of Christmas scenery before taking action—a highly unrealistic response from a man who desires nothing more than to return home.
+Instead of immediately prying open the door (concealed only by a half-dozen planks) and jumping through it, Dr. Smith takes an inordinate amount of time to admire a glimpse of Christmas scenery before taking action—an unrealistic response from a man who desires nothing more than to return home.

 Also worth criticizing is the characterization of the Robot, who behaves cowardly in one instance and over-sensitively in another.
 (Though capable of emotion, the Robot had never before valued his “feelings” over the welfare of his family.)

 In order to rescue Dr. Smith from Mr. O. M., Will sacrifices his only opportunity to utilize the gateway to Earth—a poignant decision which indicates that, despite being a mere child, Will has no trouble making sacrifices for a friend in peril.